 Stance on Climate Change

 Aegis Strategic’s Karl Crow launched a nonprofit group called Trees of Liberty that shared an address with Aegis.
 According to Politico, shortly after creation, Trees of Liberty launched an advertising campaign attacking Mark Jacobs, a retired energy executive and rival to Joni Ernst whom Aegis was supporting, for having supported a carbon tax in the past.
-Video below:
+Note that the original video is now listed as “private” and no longer viewable publicly on YouTube.

 In the ad, the announcer says: